A detailed review of the Four Seasons Hotel George V. Some say it’s the best luxury hotel in Paris. It has its own Michelin star restaurants

 Summary of my Four Seasons Hotel George V review

 Service & Hospitality: 5

 (max = 5)

-The Four Seasons hotel George V in Paris is really an outstanding hotel.
-It’s elegant, yet modern, it located right in the city, yet its spa offers a relaxing oasis.
+The Four Seasons Hotel George V in Paris is really an outstanding hotel.
+It’s elegant, yet modern, is located right in the city, yet its spa offers a relaxing oasis.
 The food is truly memorable and so is the service.
 If I was to criticize something then it’s the interior design that sometimes feels a tiny bit too plush.
 But that is just personal preferences.
 The concierge holds VIP tickets for all the major attractions, getting you frontline without the queues.
 The room rates are not exactly a bargain.
 I usually book via booking.com and mostly can secure good (but still pricey) deals.

 So that was my review of the Four Seasons Hotel George V in Paris.
 If you got any questions, feel free to contact me.
 Stayed there yourself?
 Let me know your thoughts in the comments below!
 Also, check out my list of 20 amazing things to do in Paris for further inspiration

 Disclaimer: I had no association with Four Seasons whatsoever when writing this review.
 My opinions are my own, and so was the money that paid for the stay.
 In 2015 I stayed 4 nights at this luxury hotel in a premium room.